Blog Posts

 🤝 Personal Touch: One-on-one meetings with subcontractor leadership were crucial.
 We rolled out the new policy, ensuring they not only understood it but also signed off on it.

-🧑🏫 Hands On Support: Site monitoring became a top priority.
+🧑🏫 Hands-On Support: Site monitoring became a top priority.
 Our team actively coached, mentored, and educated employees.

 🍕Incentives & Accountability: With full company support, we promoted safety through rewards like pizza and gift cards, fostering a positive safety culture.
 Simultaneously, site supervision ensured accountability for repeat safety rule violations through disciplinary action.